 There are a lot of metrics and measurements out there.
-In fact, thanks to “Big Data” and cloud computing there are more measurements and metrics than there ever have been previously.
+In fact, thanks to “Big Data” and cloud computing there are more measurements, metrics, and potential KPIs than there ever have been previously.

 CTR.
 Quality Score.
 Average Position.
 CPM.
 CPC.
 Click-to-conversion.
 ROI.
 ROAS.
 Attribution models are all the rage: Time Decay, Linear, Markov Chain… even Google is now trying to kill “Last Interaction” modeling.